The Role of Primer: Why It's Vital for Painting Projects

 The most common types of primer are:

-• Drywall primer: Seals new drywall, prevents flashing.
+• Drywall primer: Seals new gypsum and helps prevent flashing.

-• Stain-blocking primer: Prevents stains from bleeding through.
-Used on smoke-damaged walls or wood knots.
+• Stain-blocking primer: Stops stains from bleeding through; useful on smoke‑damaged walls and wood knots.

 Can I paint over primer?